miT-nib-hcI/PiVideo/README.md

 - Remove old files when reinstalling

 ## Overview
 This is a collection of scripts which run a video in a loop until a Button connected to GPIO is Pressed.
 Then another video is played once.

 ## Installation
 For installation download and run setup.sh.
 This will install the nesecary dependencys, create the needed folder structure and download the Script.
 It will also create a SystemD service to automaticly start the program when the Pi is booted.

+**CAUTION: IF THE VIDEO FILES IN THE REPO HAVE CHANGED PLEASE CHECK THE SCRIPT IF THEY ARE CORRECT!**

 ```bash
 wget -L "https://raw.githubusercontent.com/miT-nib-hcI/PiVideo/main/setup.sh" &&